 (Note: if you’ve got kiddos or day job bosses hanging around your computer on your lunch break, perhaps save Moreci’s videos for another time or plug in some headphones as her delightful frankness also includes plenty of NSFW words.)

-From New York Times and USA Today bestselling author Joanna Penn (who runs the writing website of the same name), this popular YouTube channel provides tips on self-publishing, marketing, the business of being a writer, and more.
+From The New York Times and USA Today bestselling author Joanna Penn (who runs the writing website of the same name), this popular YouTube channel provides tips on self-publishing, marketing, the business of being a writer and more.

 Penn and other successful writers draw from their own experiences and life lessons to teach you everything you need to know to turn your writing dreams into reality.

 Be sure to check out: Transitioning To A Full-time Creative Career With Blaire Palmer

 Book reviewer and aspiring author Kat O’Keefe’s YouTube channel is chock full of writing videos with everything from micro advice like word choices to macro advice like world building.

 Her upbeat personality and sense of humor make every lesson feel fun.

 If you’re a NaNoWriMo participant, she’s got a few playlists geared towards how to survive (and win) that challenge.

 Be sure to check out: How to Brainstorm and Develop Story Ideas